 The smallest orchards, where the soil is placed in pots, boxes, planters and other containers of small dimensions, will only need hand tools such as pulverizers, pruners, rakes and small shovels.
 It is unlikely that more robust and efficient machinery will be used.

-In more extensive urban gardens, such as garden gardens, higher-performance machinery can be used, such as lawnmowers or power tillers.
+In more extensive urban gardens, such as garden gardens, higher-performance machinery such as hoes or power tillers can be used.

 Some users with a special concern for the ecological impact and noise pollution, will choose electrical machinery with cable and / or battery.
 In any case, the modern machinery of high quality gardening is very focused on urban use and, although it uses fossil fuels, it consumes little and is little noisy.